dianahshimwa/campus-life-planner/README.md

-EduTra is an all-in-one campus life planner that is meant to help students stay organize and productive.
+TrackrEdu is an all-in-one campus life planner that is meant to help students stay organize and productive.

 This project tackles on the tasks tracking whereby;
 - There is a dashboard for displaying weekly activities and budgets of a student.